 As time is running out for Offred, since she’s not falling pregnant, alternative options must be considered.
-And what about the resistance she hears about?
+And what about talking in a custom term paper about the resistance she hears about?

 The book uses flashbacks to reveal parts of Offred’s previous life.
 You realize this wasn’t the normal society she grew up in.
 It changed overnight as new people came into power.
 It makes you wonder if better technology than the 1980s won’t cause this to happen in your own country.

 Yes, this is a novel, but it has been many people’s real life stories.